Kendrick Perkins & JJ Reddick Get Into Heated Debate Over “Racist” NBA MVP Voters, Twitter Picks Sides - NewsBreak

-S ince retiring from the NBA after a 15-year career, JJ Reddick has kept the hot takes coming as a sports pundit.
-In his latest fiery opinion, he took aim at Kendrick Perkins, who insinuated that NBA MVP voters are racist because only three players outside of the leading season scorers have ever won the coveted MVP trophy since the 1990s.
+In his latest fiery opinion, he took aim at Kendrick Perkins , who insinuated that NBA MVP voters are racist because only three players outside of the leading season scorers have ever won the coveted MVP trophy since the 1990s.

 Those three players were Steve Nash in 2005 and 2006, Nikola Jokic in 2021 and 2022, and Dirk Nowitzki in 2007.
 All three of those players are white, a fact that Perkins has brought up over the last several weeks.